clayozuna/clayozuna.github.io/README.md

 # clayozuna.github.io
-Created a readme for my website from git.
-Currently working on creating a website.
+This is my professional portfolio where I will put my projects, hobbies, and organizations.
+I have the design for the website layout in website_layout.txt.